-- If your credentials are recognized and you have been successful on the PEBC Evaluating Exam, you may be interested in, and eligible for admission to, our International Pharmacy Graduate (IPG) Program.
+- If you are an international Pharmacy graduate, and your credentials are recognized and you have been successful on the PEBC Evaluating Exam, you may consider applying to our International Pharmacy Graduate (IPG) Program.
 The IPG Program is a unique best practices bridging program designed to assist pharmacists trained in countries outside Canada to meet Canadian entry-to-practice standards.

-- If you have attempted, but have not been successful in the Evaluating Exam, you may consider applying as a Non-Degree Student for individual courses.
-The Faculty does not offer any courses geared specifically for candidates who have not been successful in the Evaluating Exam, and therefore candidates should work with the PEBC to identify the proper courses or alternative methods of upgrading.
+- If you are an International Pharmacy graduate and have attempted, but have not been successful in, the Evaluating Exam you may consider applying as a Special/Non-Degree Student for individual courses offered within the PharmD program.
+To request the Special/Non-Degree Student application package please email email@example.com with subject line 'Special Student request'.
+The Faculty does not offer any courses geared specifically for candidates who have not been successful in the Evaluating Exam, and therefore candidates should first work with the PEBC to identify the proper courses or alternative methods of upgrading.

 - Pharmacy Technician and Pharmacy Assistant programs do not meet the academic requirements for admission or transfer credit purposes to our PharmD program.
 Graduates of these programs must supplement their studies with university level study.
 For further information please contact our office at firstname.lastname@example.org providing details of your academic record and any university transfer credit awarded.